Mormon sex therapist faces discipline and possible expulsion from the LDS Church

 Brotherson said she tells her clients to focus on things they can change within themselves while Helfer tends to place the focus around issues such as sexual shame on the LDS Church.
 Anyone can write a letter to church leadership, Brotherson said, but Helfer crosses the line when she openly criticizes them.

-“To think about telling the church how to run things is like counseling the Lord and telling him what to do,” she said.
+“To think about telling the church how to run things is like counseling the Lord and telling him what to do,” Brotherson said.
 “You can go to your spouse and say, ‘I wish you wouldn’t leave your socks all over the floor.’
 Once you’ve said that and keep hounding him, you start to affect the relationship.”

 But others in the counseling field see Helfer’s treatment as more ominous.
 As of Thursday, more than 200 health-care professionals signed a letter to the stake president saying they are concerned that withdrawing Helfer’s membership will create a culture of stigma and shame for clients seeking therapy.